HansUweRempler/embedded_cde/README.md

 virsh shutdown maibrosvm00
 virsh start maibrosvm00
 ```

+## Cloud
+**Cloud-init** is a general mechanism for unattended Linux installations for cloud provisioning.
+Its basis are config files `user-data` and `meta-data` which become part of an ISO installation file.
+This ISO file is then mounted by, e.g, KVM (virt-install) as `CIDATA`.
+Its content is used to customize the installation.

+**Autoinstall** is the Ubuntu mechanism for unattended, automatic installation of an Ubuntu distribution.
+Its basis is a single config file that is used during the installation.
+This config can alternatively be used inside cloud-init files.
+The latest cloud-init version supports a dedicated `autoinstall:` section, see template `./infrastructure_kvm/user-data.template`.

+The template `meta-data` is empty.
+Every herein required meta data is already in `user-data` due to the use of the Ubuntu autoinstallation mechanism.

 # Kubernetes
 A Kubernetes (in short "k8s") cluster can be installed manually with a lot of effort or pre-configured via some distros.
 K3s and k0s are Kubernetes distros, while Rancher is a management platform (with web ui) that can control these and other Kubernetes clusters.
 Rancher comes with a K3s distro under the hood.